garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Define general interface for project by inheriting ``org.springframework.data.repository.Repository``.
+      - | Define a common interface for the project by inheriting ``org.springframework.data.repository.Repository``.
-        | Use generic type since it is a general interface.
+        | Use generic type since it is a not entity specific interface.
     * - | (2)
       - Select and define the required methods from the methods of Repository interface of Spring Data.
     * - | (3)
-      - Inherit the general interface for project and specify entity type in generic type ``<T>`` and entity ID type in generic type ``<ID extends Serializable>``.
+      - Inherit this common interface and specify the type of entity in generic type ``<T>`` and type of entity ID in generic type ``<ID extends Serializable>``.
 In this example, \ ``Order``\  type is specified in entity and \ ``Integer``\  type in entity ID.

 .. _how_to_create_repository_notextends-label:

 Not inheriting the interface
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-This section explains the method to create entity specific Repository interface without inheriting the interface of Spring Data or common interface.
+This section explains how to create entity specific Repository interface without inheriting any interface of Spring Data or common interface.

 | Specify \ ``@org.springframework.data.repository.RepositoryDefinition``\  annotation as class annotation and specify entity type in domainClass attribute and entity ID type in idClass attribute.
-| The methods which have the same signature as methods defined in Repository interface of Spring Data need not be implemented similar to the case wherein the interface is created by inheriting Repository interface of Spring Data.
+| The methods which have the same signature as methods defined in Repository interface of Spring Data need not be implemented.
 \

  .. note:: **Assumed cases**

-    Repository can be created using this method when common entity operations are not required.
+    Repository can be created in this way when common entity operations are not required.
     The methods having same signature as methods defined in Repository interface of Spring Data are implemented using ``org.springframework.data.jpa.repository.support.SimpleJpaRepository`` provided by Spring Data JPA.